YashwanthReddyVeesarapu-git/Redwarehouse/README.md

 # REDWAREHOUSE
 ##### A Motor Part Shop Software
 - ## Description
-The small automobile spare parts shop sells the spare parts for a vehicles of several makes and models.
-Also, each spare part is typically manufactured by several small industries.
-To stream line the sales and supply ordering, the shop owner has asked us to develop the following motor part shop software.
-So I name the software project as RedWarehouse. <br />
+The modest automobile spare parts company supplies parts for a variety of brands and models of vehicles.
+Furthermore, each spare part is often produced by a number of small businesses.
+The shop owner has asked us to design the following motor component shop software to streamline sales and supply ordering.
+As a result, I gave the software project the name "RedWarehouse". <br />
-REDWAREHOUSE deals with large number of motor parts of various manufacturers and various vehicle types.
-Some of the motor parts are very small and some are of reasonably large size.
-The shop ownermaintains different parts in wall mounted and numbered racks.
-The shop owner maintains as few inventory for each item as reasonable, to reduce inventory overheads after being inspired by the just-in-time (JIT) philosophy.
+REDWAREHOUSE handles a wide range of motor parts from a variety of manufacturers and vehicle kinds.
+Some motor parts are extremely small, while others are rather massive.
+Different parts are kept in wall-mounted, numbered racks by the shop's owner.
+After being inspired by the just-in-time (JIT) philosophy, the business owner maintains as little inventory as possible for each item to reduce inventory overheads.
 - ## Modules
 RedWarehouse
-Parent class which is executed to start the application
+This is the parent class that is used to launch the application.

 - ## Login
-Provides an username textfield and a password textfield.
-Shows an error notification on wrong credentials and success notification on successful authentication.
+In this page, A username textfield and a password textfield are provided.
+When the credentials are incorrect, it displays an error message, and when the authentication is successful, it displays a success message.

 - ## WelcomePage
-The page where the allowalble functions are present for different userClasses.
+The page that lists the available functions for various userClasses.
-All the available features are listed in this page which is displayed after successful login.
+This screen, which appears after a successful login, lists all of the accessible functions.

 - ## AddStock
-User can add a new motorPart into the inventory through this function, needs to enter relevant details of the part.
+A new motor part can be added by the user.
+This feature allows you to add a part to your inventory by entering necessary facts about the part.

 - ## Billing
 Handles the billing process when a part is sold from the shop.